 Yes, you read that right.
 I would've expected Berks County (and all of PA for that matter) to be limited to sandstone, some limestone, maybe some granite.
 But read the rocks in some of the hills of southern Berks, and you reveal the capricious fire and violence of the planet and the universe.
 A year or so ago, I was looking at topographical maps of Berks, and this formation in Exeter Township jumped out at me.
 Here are some screenshots of topo maps to give you context (I'm sure there's a better way to display this but I haven't found it; if you know how, please leave a comment.
 Unless otherwise noted maps are from Google.)

-Comparing the bottom map to the one showing-the ridge-and-valley Appalachians at the top, can you appreciate how unlike the hills in the northern part of the county that bottom one is?
+Comparing the bottom map to the one showing-the ridge-and-valley Appalachians at the top, can you appreciate how unlike the hills in the northern part of the county are, compared to the formation in the bottom map?
 Isolated, wedge-shaped, and surrounded by concentric rings of hills.
 Hills in Berks County, as in most of central and eastern PA, tend to be long, rounded off ridges (or at least pieces of rounded off ridges, sometimes dissected by old rivers), separated by flat valleys, like you can see on the top map there.
 Why is this?
 The Appalachians are old mountains formed during the Alleghanian Orogeny, a mountain building event that began over three hundred million years ago, well before the dinosaurs and the Atlantic Ocean, when North Africa ground against North America.
 This means, among other things, that part of the Atlas Mountains in Morocco and Algeria used to be continuous with the Appalachians.
+(As a result of my trip several months after this post to Morocco, I am able to present some Pennsylvania Appalachian and Morocco Atlas rock samples side by side, long lost cousins united at last!)
 At one point, these mountains were probably the highest mountains on Earth, like the modern Himalayas, which should reinforce your impression of their age.